BryanCorona0524/Malloc/README.md

 (gdb) where
 ```
 Basically, you want to first load gdb with the test program that is crashing.
 Next, you need to tell gdb to utilize the appropriate malloc library by creating an exec-wrapper that loads it into memory.
 Next, simply run the program.
 Once it segfaults, you can print a stack trace by using the where command.
 From there, you can explore the state of your program and see if you can determine what went wrong.

-## How to submit code and report.

-1. Your program source code and report are to be turned in via the Feedback GitHub pull request. **Do not merge this pull request**.
-Submission time is determined by the GitHub system time.
-You may push your code as often as you wish.
-Only your last submission will be graded.

-## Administrative

-This assignment must be coded in C. Any other language will result in 0 points.
-Your programs will be compiled and graded on the course GitHub Codespace.
-Code that does not compile with the provided makefile will result in a 0.

-There are coding resources and working code you may use in the course GitHub repositories.
-You are free to use any of that code in your program if needed.
-You may use no other outside code.

-## Academic Integrity
-This assignment must be 100% your own work.
-No code may be copied from friends,  previous students, books, web pages, etc. All code submitted is automatically checked
-against a database of previous semester’s graded assignments, current student’s code and common web sources.
-By submitting your code on GitHub you are attesting that
-you have neither given nor received unauthorized assistance on this work.
-Code that is copied from an external source or used as inspiration, excluding the
-course github, will result in a 0 for the assignment and referral to the Office of Student Conduct.